vuongducphuong/documentation/content/applications/finance/accounting/get_started/multi_currency.rst

 .. example::
    If you receive a payment for a customer invoice one month after it was issued, the exchange rate has likely changed since.
-Therefore, this fluctuation implies some profit or loss due to the exchange difference, which Odoo automatically records in the default **Exchange Difference** journal.
+Therefore, this fluctuation implies some profit or loss due to the exchange difference, which Leansoft automatically records in the default **Exchange Difference** journal.

 .. _multi-currency/config-coa: